 Vegan means that the product does not include any ingredients derived from animal products.

-These terms can often get jumbled around, and it can be confusing, as a product may be Cruelty Free, but not Vegan.
-But essentially, if you want to make choices that minimise animal suffering, you need to make sure both boxes are ticked!
+These terms can often get confusing, as a product may be Cruelty-Free but not Vegan.
+To make choices that minimize animal suffering, you must ensure both boxes are ticked!

 Thankfully, like vegan food products, the landscape of vegan makeup has changed enormously over the last few years.
-It’s no longer a mix of essential-oil scented, poor-performing health store brands, but trend driven, market leading beauty brands that also happen to be vegan.
+It’s no longer a mix of essential-oil-scented, poor-performing health store brands but trend-driven, market-leading beauty brands that are also vegan.
 There’s no missing out and no compromises, with products to suit every budget and style.

 My Top 15 Vegan-Friendly Makeup Brands for Every Budget